wizardofki-mage/Blackjack/README.md

 - Asking the user how many test scores they want to enter to average or averaging test scores for an entire class (both of which are beyond the scope of this project).

 ## Release date
-This project will be launched by June 12, 2025.
+24 November, 2025

 ## Acknowledgements
-Prof. Kasey Nguyen is our project advisor.
+Prof. Kasey Nguyen is the project advisor.

 ## Sources
 - Computer architecture and organization, and LC-3 assembly language programming are explained in the textbook: